BardicDefense/purple-hack/README.md

 Actions that can be taken this phase:

-- **Charge:** Move at least 20' in a straight line and attack, gaining +1 to hit and two additional damage dice on a hit, but a -1 to AC for the round.
+- **Charge:** Move at least 20' in a straight line and attack, gaining +1 to hit and an additional damage die on a hit, but a -1 to AC for the round.
 This uses both your action and movement for the round.
 - **Drop Prone/Stand Up**
 - **Take Cover:** Hunker down behind cover for “half cover” (-2 penalty on incoming missile attacks).
 If this action is taken again and it makes sense, “full cover” is granted (-4 penalty on incoming missile attacks).
 - **Hide:** Use cover or concealment to become hidden.
 Requires a successful Stealth check with a target of 6.
 Feats and abilities may lower this target.